Famous Queens in Ancient Egypt

 Queen Sobekneferu(1806 to 1802 BC)

 Queen Sobekneferu, whose name means “beauty of Sobek,” was the last recognized ruler of the Twelfth dynasty.
 She Was the second daughter of Pharaoh Amenemhat III; her elder sister Neferupta died at a very early age.
-After Pharaoh Amenemhat IV died without an heir, she became the heir to the throne by right.
+After the Pharaoh Amenemhat IV died without an heir, she became the heir to the throne by right.
 She took the throne in 1806 BC.

 Queen Sobekneferu ruled ancient Egypt at a time when ancient Egypt was at the peak of its power.
 She managed the state’s affairs with great wisdom and implemented some economic policies that brought rapid economic development to the empire.
 During her short reign, she added some structures to the funerary complex of her father, Amenamhat III.
-She also erected some fascinating structures at Heracleopolis Magna, the ancient capital of Upper Egypt.
-Queen Sobekneferu died in 1802 BC without an heir and thus, became the last Pharaoh of the Twelfth dynasty.
+She also erected some fascinating structures at Heracleopolis Magna,

-The location she was buried is unknown, but it is believed that her tomb is probably in a pyramid complex of Mazghuna.
+her tomb is probably in a pyramid complex of Mazghuna.
 Not many sculptures of Queen Sobekneferu have been discovered, but some ancient recordings of her reign have been retrieved in Harageh, an ancient Egyptian village.

-Queen Hatshepsut( 1478-1458 BC)
+Queen Hatshepsut( I478-1458 BC)

 Queen Hatshepsut is one of the most famous and clever queens in the history of ancient Egypt.
 She was the only child of Pharaoh Thutmose I and his royal wife, queen Ahmose.